simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="384">**384 ALTAI-HIMALAYA**</a>

 to the words of Mongols of Tsaidam I carried on a war with the Amban of Sining.
-And according to the words of the Taotai of Khotan I brought a small cannon which would, in ten minutes, destroy entire Khotan and its one hundred thousand inhabitants.
+And according to the words of the Taotai of Khotan I brought a small cannon which would, in ten minutes, destroy entire Khotan and its 100,000 inhabitants.
 We became accustomed to all this and now are no longer astonished by "authentic" rumors.
 The Mongols firmly remember the "Ameri Khan": Thus the American has been visualized as a kind of warrior.
 Fairy tales about ourselves from Lhasa were related to us, in which we could only identify ourselves with difficulty.

 - - - - -